Discovery and Multi-Wavelength Analysis of a New Dissociative Galaxy Merger: The Champagne Cluster: Introduction

 In a major galaxy cluster merger, the three components (dark matter halos, galaxies, and the intracluster medium (ICM)), may become separated \citep{2006ApJ...648L.109C}.
 Offsets between dark matter, galaxies, and X-ray surface brightness peaks offer rare glimpses into the properties of dark matter, allowing for the constraining of the scattering cross-section for dark matter particles \citep{Markevitch04}.
 It was such an offset exhibited by the iconic Bullet Cluster (1E 0657-56) that provided the first direct evidence for the existence of dark matter and allowed for imposing an upper limit on the self-interaction cross-section for dark matter particles \citep{2006ApJ...648L.109C,Randall2008}.
 In the following years, only a handful of such clean bimodal systems were identified, for example A520 \citep{2007}, MACS J0025.4-1222 \citep{bradac2008}, A1758 \citep{2008PASJ...60..345O}, and DLSCL J0916+2953 \citep{Dawson11}.

 We have been working on a method based on galaxy cluster bimodality, which has allowed for a more targeted search than serendipitous disturbed X-ray morphology detection.
 We build on the the redMaPPer algorithm \citep{Rykoff2014, Rykoff_2016}, which is a photometric red-sequence galaxy cluster finder designed specifically for large photometric surveys, such as the Sloan Digital Sky Survey (SDSS) DR8 \citep{2011ApJS..193...29A}. redMaPPer identified 26,111 galaxy cluster candidates in the SDSS DR8 catalog.
-We select clusters that are not dominated by a single brightest cluster galaxy (BCG), and where the minimum angular separation between the top two BCG candidates is at least $\sim v_{los}$, of only 6 $\pm$ 20 km/s.
-This very low line-of-sight velocity hints at a merger that is happening nearly in the plane of the sky and/or a merger that is at turnaround.
-In $\S$\ref{section:Manual} we refine this estimate by using the average redshift for each subcluster as a proxy for the subcluster redshift, and hence velocity.
+We select clusters that are not dominated by a single brightest cluster galaxy (BCG), and where the minimum angular separation between the top two BCG candidates is at least $\sim 1^\prime$ is about double the BCG separation of the median cluster.
+Clusters that satisfy these two criteria become candidates for X-ray $\textit{Chandra}$ and XMM-\textit{Newton} archival searches.
+The location of the X-ray peak between the top two BCG candidates made some merger candidates of particular interest for immediate study, as a dissociative X-ray morphology is indicative of a post pericenter merger that has an axis component in the plane of the sky.
+Such systems can play a pivotal role in constraining dark matter properties.
+RM J130558.9+263048.4, the subject of this paper, is one of these candidates.
+Two other candidates that were discovered using the same method are Abell 56 \citep{Wittman_2023} and RM J150822.0+575515.2 \citep{Stancioli}.

-The angular separation between the BCGs of the two subclusters is $1.^{\prime}$17, which translates to a physical separation of 335 kpc at the cluster’s redshift.

-In Figure~\ref{fig: Champagne}, we show an X-ray surface brightness contour map overlaid on a DESI Legacy Survey DR10 color image.
-The location of the X-ray peak along the axis that connects the top two BCG candidates is a good indicator of a post pericenter galaxy cluster merger.

-The Champagne Cluster (Plank cluster name: PSZ2 G023.17+86.71) is one of the 83 Planck clusters that host extended radio emissions (radio halos) at the locations of the clusters in the LoTSS-DR2 catalog \citep{Botteon_2022}.
-The halo of the Champagne Cluster extends in the West-East direction, and there are no radio relics associated with it.